xima-media/xm_formcycle/README.md

 </div>

-A TYPO3 extension that connects to [XIMA® Formcycle](https://www.formcycle.eu/).
+A TYPO3 extension that connects to [formcycle](https://www.formcycle.eu/).
 Select your created forms and embed them into your TYPO3 site.

 ## Requirements

-* Formcycle version 8 + installed plugin `Formularliste`
+* formcycle version 8 + installed plugin `Formularliste`
 * PHP 8.1+

 ## Installation